 China is now the third largest economy in the world.
-Its income has increased by 1,200% bringing the number of people living on less than a dollar day from 65% of the population in 1981 to less than 10% today.
+Its income has increased by 1,200 per cent (PDF) bringing the number of people living on less than a dollar day from 65 per cent of the population in 1981 to less than 10 per cent today.
 The country is on track to meet most of its Millennium Development Goals and also leads the world in several indicators of environmentally friendly market growth, including wind power capacity and biomass power.

 With such impressive growth it is easy to forget that major disparities and inequalities still exist; China is the largest developing country in the world, with 100 of the world’s countries ahead of it in terms of per capita income.
 China’s progress has also come at tremendous environmental costs, both in terms of resource depletion and pollution.

 Facing multiple environmental and development challenges simultaneously, China has become a laboratory of sustainable development experiments.
 Supporting and sharing lessons from these 'experiments' can help other developing countries cope with increasingly scarce resources and rapid environmental change.
 Equally, China will become a more effective and responsible agent of change in global development processes if it is able to learn from experiences of other countries.